-Frequent checks of filter tube wear and deterioration should be made.
+- Frequent checks of filter tube wear and deterioration should be made.
 Worn or damaged filter tubes should be replaced.
-Be sure filter tubes are taut at all times or cleaning of the filter tubes will be affected l.
-The dust collector housing must be maintained in an air tight and water tight condition.
-Protection against corrosion is required in the form of periodic painting and sealing of joints.
-Most collector housings are fabricated from wiped galvanized material where possible and it has good resistance against corrosion under most conditions.

-- 2. A manometer reading across the filters that reads higher than a predetermined level after normal shaking indicates that the filter tubes may be blinded and should be either cleaned or replaced. (also check Trouble Shooting chart) - 3.
-See the diagram for installing and tightening on page 14
+Be sure filter tubes are taut at all times or cleaning of the filter tubes will be affected. - 2.
+A manometer reading across the filters that reads higher than a predetermined level after normal shaking indicates that the filter tubes may be blinded and should be either cleaned or replaced.
+(Also see trouble shooting chart).